Chris Gros

-Chris Gros, a poker dealer Caesars Casino in Las Vegas, won a World Series of Poker bracelet at the 2006 $500 Casino Employees No Limit Hold'em tournament.
+Chris Gros, Senior Manager of Poker Operations at Nagaworld in Phnom Penh, Cambodia, won a World Series of Poker bracelet at the 2006 $500 Casino Employees No Limit Hold'em tournament.

 Chris' winning hand was a 3 of clubs and a 4 of hearts, when the flop came up 3-3-8, he succeeded in getting his opponent to move all-in.
 The 2006 Employee Championship was the largest employee only event in WSOP history.

 When Chris won, he says that his first thought was, "Oh my God, I don't have to worry about a mortgage payment for a looong time."
 Upon thinking about it, Gros decided, "it would be silly to put money in the house when I can invest in other things-like poker."